 - .scr for test scripts built using the command line language

-The StrataCode core language adds three new keywords object, override, and scope and three new operators for data binding :=, =: and :=: My hope is that most Java developers can just read StrataCode without much training when using the IDE.
-For me, StrataCode has evolved into a nimble, readable code base.
+The StrataCode core language adds three new keywords object, override, and scope and three new operators for data binding :=, =: and :=: My hope is that most Java developers can just read the code without much training, and easily navigate and edit with the IDE.
+For me at least, StrataCode has evolved into a nimble, flexible, readable code base.
 I can debug problems quickly and the test suite grows to be sure problems stay fixed.
 I can write code once and run it in many different configurations.

 StrataCode uses its own code-processing library called Parselets, built in Java with no parser-generator.
 Grammars are defined using APIs using a few standard parsing operators (PEG).
 Those grammars have lots of options and ways of customizing their behavior with simple code snippets to form a fully featured language including: